hhjoy/sta380-predictive-modeling/Exercise 1/STA_380_Part_2_-_Exercises_1.md

 ![](STA_380_Part_2_-_Exercises_1_files/figure-html/unnamed-chunk-21-1.png)

-PCA did a good job in distinguishing red wines from white wines.
+PCA did well in distinguishing red wines from white wines.
 The plot shows two clear clusters separating reds from whites with only very few whites in the red cluster.
-It appears that PCA does a better job at distinguishing wine color than hierarchial clustering does.
+It appears that PCA does better in distinguishing wine color than hierarchial clustering does.

 ```r
 scores = pc1$x